NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 Packages acquired through `PackageDownload` are recorded in the `project.assets.json` file under `project -> frameworks -> {frameworkName} -> downloadDependencies`.
 However, since they are recorded under `downloadDependcies` rather than `dependencies` they are not included in the current output of the `dotnet nuget why` command.
 In the future packages acquired through `PackageDownload` can be included in the output of the `dotnet nuget why` command.

 The NuGet restore operation downloads other packages during dependency resolution which are not part of the final dependency graph that the `dotnet nuget why` command prints out.
 The absence of a package id and version in the `project.assets.json` file indicates that a package was downloaded during dependency resolution but is not part of the final dependency graph.
 In the future these other packages can also be included in the dependency graph that the `dotnet nuget why` command prints out.

+Use non-zero exit codes for errors such as when the `project.assets.json` file is not present or the package is not found in the `project.assets.json` file.

 ## Appendix